 Call Your Doctor About MRSA If:

 You have signs of active infection, most likely of the skin with a spreading, painful, red rash or abscess; in most cases, MRSA is easily treated.
-MRSA infection can be serious or -- rarely -- fatal.
+However, MRSA infection can be serious so seek medical care.

 If you are already being treated for an infection, watch for signs that your medicine isn't working.
-If you are taking an antibiotic, call your doctor if:
+If you are taking an antibiotic, call your health care provider if:

 - The infection is no better after three or four days of antibiotic therapy.